hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="_disable_host_node_id"></a><a href="#_disable_host_node_id">`-disable-host-node-id`</a> - Setting
   this to true will prevent Consul from using information from the host to generate a deterministic node ID, and will instead generate a random node ID which will be persisted in the data directory.
 This is useful when running multiple Consul agents on the same host for testing.
-This defaults to false.
+This defaults to false in Consul prior to version 0.8.5 and in 0.8.5 and later defaults to true, so you must opt-in for host-based IDs.
+Host-based IDs are generated using https://github.com/shirou/gopsutil/tree/master/host, which is shared with HashiCorp's [Nomad](https://www.nomadproject.io/), so if you opt-in to host-based IDs then Consul and Nomad will use information on the host to automatically assign the same ID in both systems.

 * <a name="_dns_port"></a><a href="#_dns_port">`-dns-port`</a> - the DNS port to listen on.
   This overrides the default port 8600.
 This is available in Consul 0.7 and later.